ergosteur/cf-keylayout/README.md

 Installation
 ------------
-1. Download and unzip
+1. Download and unzip (or clone the repo)
 2. Right click on `install` and select Open.
 You might need to type your user password to continue.
 3. After the installation, the Keyboard system preferences screen will open.
 Go to the Input Sources tab and add the "Canadien Francais" keyboard to your account.

 Recipes and protips
 -------------------